FuHsinyu/Cellular-Automata-model/CAhw4/readme.md

 It is not accurate to expected figure at all.
 _Run RunMeForTex.py and changing R(initStateTime) and T arguments to see figure_
 6.
+7. Now it is time to analyze the simulation results, regarding the phenomenon that we started with.
+Let us say that our minimal model captures the basic phenomenon very well (namely, the existence of a phase transition), using only minimal ingredients (collision avoidance).
+What can we conclude about the importance of other possible ingredients, such as the gender of drivers or the sizes of their cars, for explaining the existence of the phase transition?
+Explain why.
+* According to previous experiments and [reference](CA_traffic_flow_real_model.pdf), two extra ingredients should be carefully considered.
+  1. Drivers' driving skill and charactristic (ie.aggressive or discreet).
+For instance, an aggresive driver may like getting closer to front car and a careful driver may like keeping long distance when driving.
+  2. Car and driver's ability to speed up or down.
+Because drivers need time to **slow down/speed up** when they see another car in front of them.
+Especially when in good flow, it is easy to happen.
+The velocity is unable to achived at another value in a flash.